Come close and huddle in, because this one is, how shall we say….one of my “less delicate” posts.

 Nothing to complain about here.

-Unless you count the totally unexpected and seriously WHACK things that are starting to happen to my mid-30’s body.
+Unless you count the seriously WHACK things that are starting to happen to my late-30’s body.

 Things are changing y’all, and they’re changing fast.